Robert E. Webber Institute for Worship Studies: Faculty

-The IWS Faculty consists entirely of adjuncts who almost all teach full-time at other schools.
-Faculty members hold positions at such schools as Wheaton College (Illinois), Lincoln Christian Seminary, Northwestern College, College of the Ozarks, Cornerstone University, Indiana Wesleyan University, Messiah College, Reformed Theological Seminary, Walla Walla University, and Furman University.
+The IWS Faculty consists entirely of adjuncts who almost all teach (or have taught) full-time at other schools.
+Faculty members have held positions at such schools as Wheaton College (Illinois), Lincoln Christian Seminary, Northwestern College, College of the Ozarks, Cornerstone University, Indiana Wesleyan University, Messiah College, Reformed Theological Seminary, Alliance University (formerly Nyack College), Walla Walla University, and Furman University.